tcheng/Sublime-Text-2-Settings/Packages/Nodejs/Readme.md

 # PROJECT LOOKING FOR NEW MAINTAINER

+## Please note this project is no longer activley maintained.
+The occasional pull request is accepted but it looking for someone to officially take over

 Since I started this project, I've not really know where to take it past the initial few versions I released.
 As such I am no longer maintaining this project - nor do I have the time to look into some of the existing issues.